leodube/DigitalGarden/_leetcode/9-palindrome-number.md

 ```

 ###### Analysis
+>[!success]
-- Runtime: 323 ms, faster than 30.79% of TypeScript online submissions for Palindrome Number.
+> - Runtime: 323 ms, faster than 30.79% of TypeScript online submissions for Palindrome Number.
-- Memory Usage: 51.6 MB, less than 69.10% of TypeScript online submissions for Palindrome Number.
+> - Memory Usage: 51.6 MB, less than 69.10% of TypeScript online submissions for Palindrome Number.

 ### LeetCode Solution 1: Revert half of the number
 ###### Algorithm
 First of all we should take care of some edge cases.
 All negative numbers are not palindrome, for example: -123 is not a palindrome since the '-' does not equal to '3'.
 So we can return false for all negative numbers.